amanganiello90/generator-jhipster-ngxadmin/README.md

 # Introduction

 This is a [JHipster](https://www.jhipster.tech/) blueprint, that is meant to be used in a JHipster application.
-It adds for angular client the [ngx-admin v8.0.0 template](https://github.com/akveo/ngx-admin/tree/v8.0.0)
+It adds an angular client with the [ngx-admin v8.0.0 template](https://github.com/akveo/ngx-admin/tree/v8.0.0), inheriting standard prompt but with the following options customization:

+- Only Monolith or gateway chooices
+- Only Security oauth2
+- Without client test frameworks
+- Without client options (angular ngx template is applied in any case)
+- Applied alwayis admin UI

 # Prerequisites